pyanoxyz/.github/profile/README.md

 # Pyano: DevRel Agents Framework

-A composable, resource-efficient framework for building DevRel AI agents, built with Rust.
+A composable, resource-efficient framework for building DevRel AI agents—built with Rust.

 ## 🚀 What is Pyano?
-Pyano is building the future of developer relations through two groundbreaking initiatives:
+Pyano is revolutionizing developer relations through two groundbreaking initiatives:

-### DevRel Agent Orchestration Layer: A platform where anyone can deploy AI agents to automate developer relationship tasks:
+### DevRel Agent Orchestration Layer
+A platform where anyone can deploy AI agents to automate developer relationship tasks:

 - Automated GitHub issue triage and PR reviews
 - Intelligent responses to developer queries across Discord and Telegram